By adding the right ingredients, you can literally get your compost cooking.

 Check for designs at your public library in books on compost such as The Suburban/Urban Composter by Mark Cullen.
 Some designs can also be found through Googling ‘compost bins’ on the Internet.

-Have a look at the COMPOST COLLLECTIVE’S PINTEREST BOARD for Bin Composting systems.
+Have a look at the COMPOST COLLECTIVE’S PINTEREST BOARD for Bin Composting systems.
 Each image is described and some lead to interesting websites with more detail.

 MAKE YOUR OWN WORM FARM

-Putting worms to work for you is not rocket science, and there are all kinds of creative ways to house them.
+Putting worms to work is not rocket science, and there are all kinds of creative ways to house them.

 Have a look at some of these DIY WORM FARMS and see what might suit you.
 They may even inspire you to create something to match the resources you have available.

 If you use a bath, remove the plug and build a frame to allow the bath to sit securely at a convenient height.
 Bricks, posts or blocks may be used for elevation, and to give room for the liquid collection container to be placed beneath the plug outlet.